So I just got a smart alecky little email from somebody saying, hey, Rush, anything about the ports deal in the news today?

 We are unwilling to allow the prosecution of this war against the terrorist nations to be delayed for however long it takes for Iraqis to sort themselves out.

-It's impossible for them to do so while neighboring nations, Syria, Iran, and Saudi Arabia actively interfere.
+It's impossible for them to do so while neighboring nations, Syria, Iran, and Saudi Arabia, actively interfere.

-We won't wait for Islam to be reformed or to win the hearts and minds of the mullahs in in Tehran.
+We won't wait for Islam to be reformed or to win the hearts and minds of the mullahs in Tehran.

-We don't consider Islam reformable or unreformable, it but we understand that it is unreformable by non Muslims, and we understand that the only way to spur Muslims to accomplish that reservation uh reformation is to break the hold that radical Islam has over a growing number of nations.
+And we understand that the only way to spur Muslims to accomplish that reservation reformation is to break the hold that radical Islam has over a growing number of nations.

-Well, if things are going so well in Iraq, why don't you just pull out?
+The callers, Richard and Williamsburg's question, basically was, well, if things are going so well in Iraq, why don't you just pull out?

-Well, that's why what is your definition of victory?
+Well, that's why, what is your definition of victory?

 I don't want to repeat them.